-“I’m looking at a couple other Airbnb options, but your place is my favorite!
+“I’m looking at a couple of other Airbnb options, but your place is my favorite!
 It is a bit above my budget for the trip, so I was wondering if you’d be willing to offer a discount?
 I completely understand if you can’t do this; just thought I’d ask.
 Thank you!”

 How I Successfully Negotiated an Airbnb Price:

 I had already messaged the Airbnb host before and she had pre-approved me for a stay.
-I decided to take a chance and ask if she’d offer me the apartment at a lower rate, since it was such a last-minute request.
+I decided to take a chance and ask if she’d offer me the apartment at a lower rate since it was such a last-minute request.

 Note that the reason I felt I had some leverage was that I had tried to book for dates that were shown as available on her calendar—but she hadn’t updated her calendar, so those dates were not available.

 Success!
 Here’s what an Airbnb Special Offer looks like:

 The host kindly let me know that he was sure he could fill that space due to the time of year, so he wasn’t able to offer a discount for that time.
-I still ended up booking with him, and it was a great stay!
+It made sense.

-2. You may be able to find the same listing for cheaper off-site.
+TIP #2.
+You may be able to find the same listing for cheaper off-site.

 Here’s a breakdown of the cost differences for the SAME apartment on THREE different sites: